-Down in the murky depths of South London lies the base of infamous rap collective 67.
+Down in the murky depths of South London lies the base of the infamous rap crew, 67.

 67's absence but named involvement in the Chip vs Yungen lyrical beef and their In Skengs We Trust tape only created more questions to be asked, like: who, and what, is 67?
 Then, almost like clockwork, "Let's Lurk"—their banger with UK rap king Giggs—came through with its ride-or-die, brother-loving bars that were unapologetically raw.
 With a project in Let's Lurk set to drop later this year, Complex took a trip down to Brixton Hill to meet ASAP, Dimzy and LD to discuss the comparisons between them and Section Boyz, their favourite grime MCs and more.